TGAC/COPO-documentation/help/faq.rst

       <br>

-   * Make a request to the :email:`COPO team <ei.copo@earlham.ac.uk>` indicating the type of profile group that you would like to be assigned as a sample manager to.
+   * Make a request to the :email:`COPO team <ei.copo@earlham.ac.uk>` indicating the type of profile group that you would like to be assigned as a sample manager.

    * The permission will be granted after the request has been approved.